Ohuhu Colored Pencils

 These pencils come in at a great price, falling into the budget price range.
 For this, you get a pencil that performs very similarly to many of the higher-end brands on the market.
 This by itself should make these very tantalizing to those after a good performance to cost ratio.
 There will be a higher level of blending and color intensity with actual premium sets but for most beginners and even some intermediate colored pencil enthusiasts, the difference will be hardly noticeable.

 Overall Ranking – 4/5

-If you are looking for an affordable entry-level or intermediate pencil that has impressive performance then we definitely recommend Ohuhu Colored Pencils.
+If you are looking for an affordable entry-level or intermediate pencil that has impressive performance then we recommend Ohuhu Colored Pencils.
 There is a nice variety of color selection and the hue intensity is on point.
-In addition, there is enough blending ability to appease those with a bit more drawing experience and those wanting to work on those skills.
+Also, there is enough blending ability to appease those with a bit more drawing experience and those wanting to work on those skills.